 5. Andhra Pradesh

 Andhra Pradesh received the 5th position in India’s list of top states based on sugarcane production in India.
 The soil is perfect for sugarcane production.
 Andhra Pradesh’s growth in sugarcane production is massive in the previous years.
-The total output of the crop recorded to 14.9 MT previous year, which is far more from its previous few years from the previous one.
+The total output of the crop recorded to 14.9 MT in the previous year, which is far more from the previous few years from the previous one.

 Bihar is on the sixth position in the list of the largest producers of sugarcane in India.
 The total produce of 12.2 MT recorded in India In sugarcane production previous year.
 One thing which is unique in Bihar is that it is not only famous for sugarcane, it renowned for jaggery.